Glass Onion: A Knives Out Mystery: Development

-The 2019 film Knives Out was a commercially successful production from MRC and Lionsgate Films.
-It grossed over $311 million on a budget of $40 million, making it the second-highest-grossing original movie of the year that was not based on existing intellectual property.
+Knives Out (2019) was a commercial success for MRC and Lionsgate Films, grossing $311 million on a budget of $40 million to become the year's second-highest-grossing film not based on existing intellectual property.
 Before its release, writer and director Rian Johnson had teased the possibility of a sequel revolving around the lead character, Detective Benoit Blanc.
 Lionsgate officially greenlit the sequel in early 2020.

 In March 2021, Netflix outbid Amazon and Apple at an auction to acquire the rights to the film and another sequel to Knives Out for $469 million, with Johnson returning as director, Daniel Craig set to reprise his role as Blanc, and a budget of at least $40 million for each installment.
 Johnson, Craig, and the producer Ram Bergman reportedly earned more than $100 million for both productions.
 A losing bidder called it an inexplicable, "mind-boggling" deal.

 Craig worked with a dialect coach to regain familiarity with Blanc's Southern accent.
 Johnson previously considered having Blanc speak with an inexplicably different accent in each film.

 Writing

 Johnson wrote Glass Onion in 2020 during the COVID-19 lockdown, with its setting of Greece coming from a desire to travel abroad when international travel had been shut down.
-His writing began from the premise that he wanted to write a whodunnit "vacation mystery" in the style of stories Johnson loves such as Evil Under the Sun, Death on the Nile and The Last of Sheila.
+His writing began from the premise that he wanted to write a whodunnit "vacation mystery" in the style of stories Johnson loves such as Evil Under the Sun (1941), Death on the Nile (1937) and The Last of Sheila (1973).
 Johnson made it clear that Glass Onion was not a continuation of its predecessor but a standalone film featuring a new story and cast, similar to the Hercule Poirot novel series by Agatha Christie.

-In addition to Christie novels, he took inspiration from "tropical getaway murder mysteries" like the film adaptation of Christie's Evil Under the Sun and especially The Last of Sheila, saying: "It's structured around a group of friends, or frenemies, who all have a power dynamic with one of their successful friends.
+In addition to Christie novels, he took inspiration from "tropical getaway murder mysteries" like Guy Hamilton's 1982 film adaptation of Christie's Evil Under the Sun and especially The Last of Sheila, saying: "It's structured around a group of friends, or frenemies, who all have a power dynamic with one of their successful friends.
 It begins with him inviting them to come and play this murder mystery game at this exotic locale.
 In The Last of Sheila, it's on his yacht, and everything ends up going horribly wrong.
 That is essentially how Glass Onion begins."
 Johnson wanted the film's title to refer to something hidden in plain sight.
 He chose "glass" because it is clear.
 He searched his phone for songs with the word, finally settling on "Glass Onion" by the Beatles.
 The song is featured in the end credits.

 The character of Benoit Blanc was revealed as gay in the film.
 Johnson said this "did not feel like a big decision" and "felt very natural" when depicting Blanc's home life.